What Is Keyword Research?

-Keyword research is the process of finding out which words or phrases people type in a search box.
+Keyword research is the SEO process of discovering which words or phrases users type into a search engine when looking for information, products, or services online.
 By knowing the exact search terms, you can provide them with relevant content that satisfies their intent.

-- If you don’t know the actual search phrases people are using in Google, you risk in optimizing your website for the wrong keywords.
+- If you don’t know the search phrases people use in Google, you risk optimizing your website for the wrong keywords.

 - Without analyzing the potential of a keyword, you don’t know if it’s a keyword you want to rank for.

 - Keyword research will help you understand your industry and identify your true competitors.

 - With keyword research, you get to know the size of your potential audience, a metric useful in setting marketing goals and creating growth plans.

 You can follow a three-step process to perform keyword research:Step 1: Find Keywords

 – this includes tools and techniques for finding keyword ideas.